Mexicali Baja California, Mexico Travel Guide

 Parking is available at hotels, shopping centers, and public lots.
 Street parking can be challenging.

-Walking and cycling allow you to experience the city, though particular factors apply due to Mexicali's layout and climate.
+Walking and cycling allow you to experience the city, though particular factors apply due to Mexicali's layout and the prevailing weather.

-Always have on comfortable shoes for walking for extended city exploration.
+Always carry on comfortable shoes for going for a walk for extended city exploration.

 Prioritize Comfort